 Styrofoam: Styrofoam is crafted from polystyrene beads and made of about 95% air, which results in a light-weight product that can be used for a wide range of things from cups to medical coolers.
 Unfortunately, the properties that make Styrofoam so handy also make it difficult to recycle.
 Its bulk makes it difficult and expensive to transport to recycling facilities while its light weight makes it difficult to collect from curbside containers.
 Since Styrofoam is made of beads, regular recycling equipment shreds and breaks up Styrofoam until it is too small to be recycled.
 Curbside programs in Saskatchewan are unable to accept Styrofoam because they do not have the facilities required to recycle it properly.
 London Drugs, in Saskatoon and Regina, as well as Crown Shred & Recycling in Regina are the only options available to recycle Styrofoam in our province.

 Plastic Containers: Plastic containers are made from many of the same materials as plastic beverage containers.
 All curbside recycling programs across Saskatchewan accept plastic containers.
 Communities that do not have a curbside program in place typically have a drop-off bin where residents can take their recyclables.
 Plastic containers that contained pesticides, oil, gas, or any other types of hazardous liquids should be taken to programs designated for hazardous materials.
 Cleanfarms is the organization in charge of agricultural plastics and has locations across the province that collect pesticide and fertilizer containers.
 Oil containers are accepted at Household Hazardous Waste Days and certain retailers across the province.
-Please check out our database to find a location near you.
+Please check out our Waste Reduction Hub to find a location near you.

 What do the symbols mean?